The Finishing Process

 Compost Q&A

-Q: Does microwaving compost kill the good microbes?
+Q: Does solarization kill the good microbes?

-Q: Does heat-treating remove nutrients?
+Q: Does solarization remove nutrients?

 Q: Why not just skip this step?